-FCA Glossary means the glossary giving the meanings of the defined expressions used in the FCA Handbook.
+FCA Glossary means the glossary giving the meanings of the defined expressions used in the FCA Handbook as amended from time to time.

-FCA Handbook means the FCA's Handbook of rules and guidance, as amended from time to time.
+FCA Handbook means the FCA Handbook of rules and guidance, including COLL and FUND, as amended from time to time.